dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Carlo Vicari:**
-yeah that's what I meant to say that okay so so the bailout in 2008 bailout was just a hardware bug which is pretty funny cuz yeah I don't mean literally inflation since even you know
+yes that's what I meant to say that okay so so the bailout in 2008 bailout was just a hardware bug which is pretty funny cuz yeah I don't mean literally inflation since even you know
-Bitcoin all the crypto currencies are we inflating I guess you could say Oh even though they are capped limit but in in reference to ET SI jo like what are some suggestions or things you'd like to see from the ET c network that or suggestions you have for you know anybody listening out there that the community as a whole
+Bitcoin all the crypto currencies are we inflating I guess you could say even though they are capped limit but in in reference to ETC jo like what are some suggestions or things you'd like to see from the ETC network that or suggestions you have for you know anybody listening out there that the community as a whole